Blood quantum laws: DNA ancestry testing

-Issues with tribal rolls
+Tribal rolls

-Basing citizenship off specific enrollment rolls, like the Dawes Roll (that were taken after more than 80 years after Removal, after the Civil War, and after tribal government restructuring), is what scholar Fay A. Yarbrough calls "dramatically different from older conceptions" of tribal identity based on clan relationships, "in which individuals could be fully," for example, "Cherokee without possessing any Cherokee ancestry."
-And that by the tribe later "developing a quantifiable definition of Cherokee identity based on ancestry," this "would dramatically affect the process of enrollment late in the nineteenth century and the modern procedure of obtaining membership in the Cherokee Nation, both of which require tracing and individuals’ lineage to a ‘Cherokee by blood.’"
+Basing citizenship off specific enrollment rolls, like the Dawes Rolls (that were taken after more than 80 years after Removal, after the American Civil War, and after tribal government restructuring), is what scholar Fay A. Yarbrough calls "dramatically different from older conceptions" of tribal identity based on clan relationships, "in which individuals could be fully," for example, "Cherokee without possessing any Cherokee ancestry."
+And that by the tribe later "developing a quantifiable definition of Cherokee identity based on ancestry," this "would dramatically affect the process of enrollment late in the nineteenth century and the modern procedure of obtaining membership in the Cherokee Nation, both of which require tracing an individuals' lineage to a 'Cherokee by blood.'"
 Thus, the Dawes Roll still upholds "by blood" language and theory of its time even though the tribe does not require blood quantum.
 Author Robert J. Conley has stated that if a tribe like the Cherokee Nation are "really serious about exercising its sovereignty and determining its membership," then it should not use the roll that "was put together by the U.S. government and then closed by the U.S. government," meaning that a tribal nation is still subject to the settler definitions of its members when other outside nations do not require rolls, ethnicity, race, or blood quantum for citizenship, but rather birth location and descendance.

+U.S. Census

+The U.S. Census is conducted every 10 years and is used to get a population count.
+The National Research Council noted in 1996, "The U.S. census decennial enumerations indicate a Native American population growth for the United States that has been nearly continuous since 1900 (except for the 1918 flu pandemic that caused serious losses), to 1.42 million by 1980 and to over 1.9 million by 1990."
+In the 2000 census, there were 2.5 million Native Americans.
+Since 1960, people may self-identify their ancestry on the US Census.
+Native American activism and a rising interest in Native American history appear to have resulted in more individuals identifying as having Native American ancestry on the census.